Cardinals Announce Cuts for Initial 53-Man Roster

 - RB D.J.
 Foster: The veteran halfback and special teams player has struggled to stay on the field throughout his Cardinals tenure.
 This was the last year of his contract, but with no money guaranteed, the Cardinals save $825,000 by cutting him.

 - RB Jonathan Ward: Ward joined the Cardinals as an undrafted rookie from Central Michigan.
-He signed a three-year deal worth up to $2,293,000 ($8,000 guaranteed) and he leaves $2,666 in dead money.
+He signed a three-year deal worth up to $2,293,000 ($8,000 signing bonus) and he leaves $2,666 in dead money.

 - WR Andre Patton: Patton was signed in early August after he was cut by the Los Angeles Chargers.
 He started five games last season, but could not crack a crowded Cardinals' receiver room.
 The Cardinals save $675,000 by shedding his non-guaranteed contract.